The Glass Menagerie (1950 film): Critical reception

 TV Guide rated the film three out of four stars and commented, "This bittersweet, delicate story is handled with care by director Rapper, but the accent is placed more on laughs than on pensive study, which somewhat weakens the play's original intent.
 Burks' fluid camera, however, avoids a stagey look to the production."
+Filmink called the ending "totally contrary to the point of the play" and hypothesized this was why the movie was not a commercial success.